micmejia/bible-dump/AMPC/Isaiah/Isa 32.md

-Behold, a [^a]King will reign in righteousness, and princes will rule with justice.
+Behold, a King will reign in righteousness, and princes will rule with justice.